Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Introduction

-Our main result is the identification of a family of transmission techniques that extends non-coherent joint transmission as a promising candidate for supporting robust transmission with significantly lower complexity than competing techniques.
+Our main result is the identification of a family of transmission techniques that extends non-coherent joint transmission as a promising candidate for supporting robust transmission with a simpler network infrastructure and receiver architecture than the ones required by the competing techniques outlined in Section~\ref{ssec:prior}.
 More precisely, we demonstrate analytically that with a careful design, full macrodiversity gains and significant SNR gains can be achieved through the use of linear receiver processing, standard scalar point-to-point coding, minimal coordination across the transmitters, and coarse synchronization.
+Here, by minimal coordination, we mean that the signals are jointly formed either without any instantaneous channel knowledge, or based on knowledge of blockage events at most.
 To this end, a first contribution is the study of a special form of diversity, called \textit{phase} diversity \cite{dammann2002low}, which is particularly suitable for the considered multi-point intermittent fading model and makes the effective channel fluctuations essentially driven by blockage events only.
 A second contribution is the study of a simple \textit{space-time} coding layer that extends the well-known Alamouti scheme \cite{alamouti1998} to provide an additional performance boost.
 Finally, a third contribution is the study of the impact of unknown timing offsets based on a worst-case approach similar to the information theoretical literature on asynchronous \cite{cover1982asynchronous} or arbitrarily varying \cite{blackwell1960capacities} channels.